POETSII/pstack/docs/engines.md

 that contains a complete list of all log messages printed during the simulation.
 This field is being retired.

-At the domain, the `metrics` field must contain the follow keys:
+The `metrics` dictionary must contain the follow fields:

 - `Delivered messages`: a count of messages consumed by receive handlers
 - `Exit code`: obtained through either a call to `handler_exit` or from a remote shutdown command (more on this in a bit)